Secession: Italy

-The Movement for the Independence of Sicily (Movimento Indipendentista Siciliano, MIS) has its roots in the Sicilian Independence Movement of the late 1940s; they have been around for 60 years.
-Today, the MIS no longer exists, though many other parties have been born.
-One is Nation Sicily (Sicilia Nazione), which still believes in the idea that Sicily, due to its deeply personal and ancient history, has to be a sovereign country.
-Moreover, a common ideology shared by all the Sicilian independentist movements is to fight against Cosa Nostra and all the other Mafia organizations, that have a very deep influence over Sicily's public and private institutions.
-Also, the Sicilian branch of the Five Star Movement, which is according to the polls Sicily's most popular party, has publicly expressed the intention to start working for a possible secession from Italy in the case where the central government would not collaborate in shifting the nation's administrative organization from a unitary country to a federal state.
-Lega Nord has been seeking the independence of the so-called region of Padania, which includes lands along the Po Valley in northern Italy.
-Some organizations separately work for the independence of Venetia or Veneto and the secession or reunification of South Tyrol with Austria.
-Lega Nord governing Lombardy has expressed a will to turning the region into a sovereign country.
-Also the island of Sardinia is home to a notable nationalist movement.
-In Southern Italy several movements have expressed a will to secede from Italy.
-This newborn ideology is so-called neo-Bourbonic, because the Kingdom of the Two Sicilies was under the control of the House of Bourbon.
+The Movement for the Independence of Sicily (Movimento Indipendentista Siciliano, MIS) has its roots in the Sicilian Independence Movement of the late 1940s; it was active for around 60 years.
+Today, the MIS no longer exists, though many other parties have emerged.
+One is Nation Sicily (Sicilia Nazione), which still believes in the idea that Sicily, due to its deeply personal and ancient history, should be a sovereign country.
+Moreover, a common ideology shared by all the Sicilian independentist movements is to fight against Cosa Nostra and all the other Mafia organizations, which have a very deep influence over Sicily's public and private institutions.
+The Sicilian branch of the Five Star Movement, which polls show is Sicily's most popular party, has also publicly expressed the intention to start working for a possible secession from Italy if the central government would not collaborate in shifting the nation's administrative organization from a unitary country to a federal state.

+In Southern Italy, several movements have expressed a will to secede from Italy.
+This newborn ideology is called neo-Bourbonism, because the Kingdom of the Two Sicilies was under the control of the House of Bourbon.
 The Kingdom of the Two Sicilies was created in 1816 after the Congress of Vienna, and it comprised both Sicily and continental Southern Italy.
 The Kingdom came to an end in 1861, being annexed to the newborn Kingdom of Italy.
 However, the patriotic feelings shared among the southern Italian population is more ancient, starting in 1130 with the Kingdom of Sicily, which was composed by both the island and south Italy.
 According to the neo-Bourbonic movements the Italian regions which should secede are Sicily, Calabria, Basilicata, Apulia, Molise, Campania, Abruzzo, and Latio's provinces of Rieti, Latina and Frosinone.
 The major movements and parties which believe in this ideology are Unione Mediterranea, Mo! and Briganti.

+Lega Nord has been seeking the independence of the region known to separatists as Padania, which includes lands along the Po Valley in northern Italy.
+Some organizations separately work for the independence of Venetia or Veneto and the secession or reunification of South Tyrol with Austria.
+Lega Nord governing Lombardy has expressed a will to turn the region into a sovereign country.
+Also, the island of Sardinia is home to a notable nationalist movement.

 Japan

 The ethnic Ryukyuan (a branch of modern Okinawan) people had their own state historically (Ryukyu Kingdom).
-Although some Okinawan people have sought to become independent from Japan since they were annexed by Japan in 1879, and especially after 1972 when the islands were transferred from U.S. rule to Japan, their activism and movement have been consistently supported by single digit of Okinawan people.
+Although some Okinawan people have sought independence from Japan since they were annexed by Japan in 1879, and especially after 1972 when the islands were transferred from U.S. rule to Japan, their activism and movement have been consistently supported by single digit of Okinawan people.